Aaron McLean http://www.aaronmclean.com

 1 Trim beef of excess fat and scrappy bits and cut into large cubes about 2–2.5cm (about 1”).
 Mix flour, salt, black pepper, celery salt, if using, and oregano in a clean plastic bag and shake to mix.
 Add beef and toss thoroughly until evenly coated.
 Transfer meat to a large casserole dish (one that can go on the stovetop), adding any loose flour.

 2 Put wine in a jug (pitcher) and mix in stock, tomato concentrate and mustard.
 Pour over meat, sprinkle with thyme and parsley and mix in onion, carrots, parsnips, celery and mushrooms.
 Bring to a gentle boil, cover with a lid and transfer to oven.
-Cook for 2-3 hours, or until meat and vegetables are tender, stirring 2–3 times during cooking; add extra stock or water if it looks short of liquid (the meat should always be covered in liquid but not swimming in it).
+Cook for 2-3 hours, or until meat and vegetables are tender, stirring 2–3 times during cooking; add extra stock or water during cooking if it looks short of liquid (the meat should always be covered in liquid but not swimming in it).

 5 Roll out pastry and cut rounds, ovals or rectangles somewhat larger than the chosen pie dishes.
 Roll pastry pieces one at a time around a rolling pin and drape over meat.
 Gently press pastry onto dish, letting it hang over the edge.
 Make a steam hole in the centre with a thick skewer.
 If liked, cut out decorative leaves or shapes and stick on top of pies with a little egg wash (beaten egg yolk and salt).
 Brush all over pastry with egg wash.
-Put pie dishes on a baking sheet and transfer to oven.
+Put pie dishes on a baking sheet (tray; to catch spillages) and transfer to oven.
 Bake for 30-40 minutes, or until pastry is a good golden brown.
 Serve hot.

 Celery salt is a savoury salt flavoured with ground celery seeds.
 Many brands contain an anticaking agent.
 MasterFoods celery salt does not.
 It lists ingredients as salt, celery seed, rice flour, capsicum, paprika, vegetable oil, parsley.
 While it is not essential in this recipe, it does add a little more vegetable flavour.